 Armed with an expanded mission which includes training, empowering and supporting lawyers across the state, EdLaw has created a program of education rights training modules for delinquency and child welfare attorneys practicing in Massachusetts.
 These attorneys are skilled advocates in juvenile law and practice but are often feel ill-equipped to handle the education issues their clients are experiencing.
 Our modules are delivered in a variety of settings including multi-day, intensive sessions covering a broad range of topics as well as in shorter modules outlining specific topics.
 This approach will leverage the expertise of nearly one thousand attorneys, permanently transform the standard of practice for child advocacy in Massachusetts and dramatically improve educational and life outcomes for thousands of poor children annually.

 Information and Advice

 For more information about the EdLaw Project, or to schedule a training on Student Rights and Education Law, please contact:

 For advice on an education matter, please contact:

 The EdLaw Project HelpLine

-Please note we are no longer accepting internship applications for summer 2020!
-Please feel free to contact us about fall 2020 opportunities.
+Please note we are no longer accepting internship applications for fall 2020!
+Please feel free to contact us about winter 2021 opportunities.